Compulsory sterilization: Russia

-Since children cannot legally live in psychoneurologic internats in Russia, and there are no institutions where internats' patients can live with their children, almost all pregnancies within PNIs are aborted.
-During abortions, PNI patients are also often subjected to forced sterilization - their fallopian tubes are tied, motivated by allegedly detected "serious complications".
+Since children cannot legally live in psychoneurologic internats in Russia (state-run residential institutions for adults with mental disabilities), and there are no institutions where internats' patients can live with their children, almost all pregnancies within PNIs are aborted.
+During abortions, PNI patients are also often subjected to forced sterilization—their fallopian tubes are tied, motivated by allegedly detected "serious complications."

 South Africa

 In South Africa, there have been multiple reports of HIV-positive women sterilized without their informed consent and sometimes without their knowledge.
 The Commission for Gender Equality investigated 48 sterilizations that were performed in fifteen state hospitals without patient consent from 2002 to 2005.
-This investigation into these hospitals revealed that medical providers threatened to not assist women during birth if they did not sign consent forms to being sterilized.
-In most cases these forms were not explained to patients by medical personnel.
+This investigation into these hospitals revealed that medical providers threatened not to assist women during birth if they did not sign consent forms to be sterilized.
+In most cases, these forms were not explained to patients by medical personnel.
 However, the inquiry was hampered by hostile hospital staff and the sudden "disappearance" of patient files.
 An interview with one of these patients revealed that she did not learn that she had been sterilized during her C-section until a physician told her eleven years after that she had no uterus.
 She went to the hospital were the surgery was performed and was told by a physician that it was done to save her life and consent was received from her mother.
 The patient did not have HIV or any other life-threatening condition, and her mother had not consented to the removal of her uterus.
 The report from the Commission for Gender Equality noted that some of the patients interviewed were given consent forms that they did not understand and were coerced to sign.
 The bulk of these operations were performed to prevent women who are HIV-positive from having more children.
 The HIV epidemic in South Africa has a prevalence of 13% and has largely affected the family structures in the country.
 Medical staff of these hospitals have justified their actions as an effort to stop the growing HIV numbers in the country that exhaust the healthcare systems.
 The Commission urged Health Minister Zweli Mkhize to take action against these state hospitals and to provide some form of redress to the many affected women.